Protestant Reformed Dutch Church of Flushing: Architecture

-The church was built by Edward Richardson, who laid the cornerstone on October 10, 1891.
-It features a large corner bell tower, arched openings, detailed brick and stonework, and stained-glass produced at the glassworks of the Tiffany Glass Company of New York by designer Agnes Fairchild Northrop (1857–1953), a noted congregant renowned for her skill with opalescent glass.
+It features a large corner bell tower, arched openings, detailed brick and stonework, and stained-glass produced at the glassworks of the Tiffany Glass Company of New York by designer Agnes Northrop (1857–1953), a noted congregant renowned for her skill with opalescent glass.
 The bell installed was cast at the Meneely Bell Foundry of Troy, New York.
 The Bell tower was made a NYC landmark in 2017.

-The first recorded meetings held there were Sunday Services in May 1892.
-The church was formally dedicated six months later on November 6, 1892.
-It seated approximately 700 people and was taller and larger than the building it replaced.